AashiGoyani/Hands-On-15/README.md

 # Hands-on-15
 Implement and test on examples from the book.
 Then upload your source code to GitHub.
-Do this for the following algorithms:
+Do this for the following algorithms:--

 1. Dijkstra's algorithm